U.S. Senate acquits Trump in historic vote as re-election campaign looms

 In the previous presidential impeachment trials, Andrew Johnson was acquitted in 1868 in the aftermath of the American Civil War and Bill Clinton was acquitted in 1999 of charges stemming from a sex scandal.

-Trump, now seeking a second four-year term, has been under the shadow of some sort of investigation for most of his presidency.
+Trump, now seeking a second four-year term, has been under the shadow of investigations for most of his presidency.
 The acquittal marked the second time in 10 months that he withstood an existential threat to his presidency.

 In March 2019, Special Counsel Robert Mueller found insufficient evidence that Trump engaged in a criminal conspiracy with Russia in its interference on his behalf in the 2016 election.
 Mueller did not exonerate Trump of obstruction of justice in seeking to impede the investigation but stopped short of concluding the president acted unlawfully.